ssddanbrown/inlets/README.md

 * configuration to run "exit-node" as serverless container with Azure ACI / AWS Fargate
 * automatic configuration of DNS / A records
 * configure staging or production LetsEncrypt issuer using DNS01 challenge
+* tunnelling web-socket traffic

 #### Non-goals:

-* tunnelling plain (non-HTTP) traffic over TCP
+* tunnelling plain (non-HTTP and non-websocket) traffic over TCP

+> Note: contributions and suggestions are welcomed.

 ### Status

 Unlike HTTP 1.1 which follows a synchronous request/response model websockets use an asynchronous pub/sub model for sending and receiving messages.
 This presents a challenge for tunneling a synchronous protocol over an asynchronous bus.
 This is a working prototype that can be used for testing, development and to generate discussion, but is not production-ready.

-* ~~There is currently no authentication on the server component~~ The tunnel link is secured via `-token` flag and a shared secret
+* The tunnel link is secured via `--token` flag and a shared secret
 * The default configuration uses websockets without SSL `ws://`, but to enable encryption you could enable SSL `wss://`
-* ~~There is no timeout for when the tunnel is disconnected~~ timeout can be configured via args on the server
+* A timeout for requests can be configured via args on the server
 * ~~The upstream URL has to be configured on both server and client until a discovery or service advertisement mechanism is added~~ advertise on the client

 ### Video demo